bpucker/MybMonday/README.md

 ### (28) MYB quiz ###

-> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** How much do you know about MYBs?
+> **Post:** How much do you know about MYBs?
 This quiz allows you to check and learn more about the functions of A. thaliana MYBs: [quiz link](https://colab.research.google.com/drive/1gBvRBkO-aGf3VJWkKc3aG-oVuBo80D2z?usp=drive_link).
 Please post results below #MybMonday (details: https://github.com/bpucker/MybMonday#28-myb-quiz)

 <a href="https://lnk.tu-bs.de/tLugzE">